OogaBooga21/OpenScan-Lite/OpenScanLite-README.md

 ---

 ### 2. **Build the Circuit**
-Follow the guide here for adjusting drivers AND IF YOU ARFE USING A DIFFERENT DRIVER OTHER THAN DRV8825:
+Follow the guide here for adjusting drivers AND IF YOU ARE USING A DIFFERENT DRIVER OTHER THAN DRV8825:
 [Stepper Motors and Arduino Guide](https://howtomechatronics.com/tutorials/arduino/stepper-motors-and-arduino-the-ultimate-guide/).